johndodev/johndodev/README.md

 ### PHP / Symfony Developer

-Into backend architecture, still looking for the extra hours to finish my side projects and get rich.
+Into backend architecture, still looking for the extra hours to finish my side projects.

 **🛠 Small contributions to some popular repositories**